Name and contact of the person responsible according to Article 4 para. 7 DSGVO

 Security and protection of your personal data

 We consider it our primary task to protect the confidentiality of the personal data you provide and to protect it from unauthorized access.
-We therefore apply the utmost care and state-of-the-art security standards to ensure maximum protection of your personal data.
+We use the processing of special categories of personal health data transmitted to us by customers, parties interested in medical treatment and patients in accordance with Art.
+9 DS-GVO and § 22 BDSG with the utmost care and apply the latest security standards to ensure maximum protection.

 As a company under private law, we are subject to the provisions of the European Data Protection Ordinance (DSGVO) and the provisions of the Federal Data Protection Act (BDSG).
 We have taken technical and organisational measures to ensure that the data protection regulations are observed both by us and by our external service providers.